 Once you know what colors work for you, it’ll be so much easier to walk into a store a pick out what you want.
 Your choices will be instantly limited and you’ll have less to choose from, which isn’t actually a bad thing.
 Think about it: as soon as you walk into a store, everything that is right for you will automatically stick out and you’ll gravitate towards those pieces, rather than being overwhelmed by so many different options (major plus).

 This part of creating your style uniform is simple.
 Figure out which silhouettes make you feel the most confident and stick.
 With.
 It.
 We’re not going to give you the generic ‘if you have an hourglass shape, accentuate your waist with belts and wear high-waisted jeans’ advice.
 Style should never be that strict, that commanding, which is why we hate those kinds of articles you’ll find in any mainstream fashion magazine.
 Find whatever body features that you love about yourself and dress yourself in things that play those up.
 These are always the most flattering pieces you can wear.

 Figure out your style moods

-Two // Laid-back, chill.
+Two // Laid-back, chill, not trying but still look chic AF.
 This can be anywhere from a denim-on-denim look, to a loose-fitting shirtdress (like I wore here), to a good pair of jeans, loose tee, and a bomb jacket that pulls everything together.